Skip to main content

 XVideos reportedly receives over 3.3 billion site visits per month.
 The site also reportedly hosts nonconsensual content like real rape and abuse videos.

-XVideos, the world’s most popular porn sites, reportedly receives over 3.3 billion site visits per month.
+XVideos, the world’s most popular porn site, reportedly receives over 3.3 billion site visits per month.
 The site also reportedly still hosts real rape videos and abuse tapes, according to a recent report by a German media company.

 The review came from Netzpolitik.org, a Berlin-based media company whose mission is to increase internet digital freedom and openness.